johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ## Introduction

 This article describes how to automate the deployment of Microsoft Defender for Endpoint on Linux using an installer script.
 The script identifies the distribution and version, selects the right repository, pulls the latest agent version, and onboards the device to Defender for Endpoint.
-This method simplifies the deployment process.
+This method greatly simplifies the deployment process and is one of the most recommended methods.

 :::image type="content" source="media/linux-script-image.png" alt-text="Onboard Linux Server" lightbox="media/linux-script-image.png":::